henrysky/astroNN/docs/source/neuralnets/losses_metrics.rst

     from astroNN.nn.losses import mse_lin_wrapper, mse_var_wrapper

+`mse_lin_wrapper` is for the prediction neurones

+`mse_var_wrapper` is for the predictive variance neurones

-It can be used with Keras, you just have to import the function from astroNN
+They basically do the same things and can be used with Keras, you just have to import the functions from astroNN

 .. code-block:: python